gear4s/totally-di/README.md

 When using di-namic in a Node application:

 1. Dependencies are registered with the __di-namic__ container

 2. The container must remain in scope for the lifetime of the application

 3. A "dependency tree" is created at the root/entry point of the application.
 For example this would be root __index.js__ file of a typical Node application.

-4. Their are 2 main functions on the container, with the following signatures:
+4. There are 2 main functions on the container, with the following signatures:
+    ```javascript
-    - `register(alias, dependency, ctorArgAliases, callback)`, where:
+    register(alias, dependency, ctorArgAliases, callback)
+    ```

+    where:

     - __alias__:
         - (string) key to refer to the registration
     - __dependency__ - the dependency itself, which can be any of the following types:
         - module
         - anonymous object
         - static object
         - primitive (string, integer, boolean)
     - __ctorArgAliases__ - the constructor arguments, referred to by their aliases
     - __callback__ - this is an async function, so this is the callback

+    ```javascript
+    resolve(alias, callback)
+    ```

-    - `resolve(alias, callback)`, where:
+    where:

     - __alias__ - the key used when registering the dependency
     - __callback__ - this is an async function, so this is the callback

 ## Example